macocu/LanguageModels/README.md

 gcloud compute tpus create $EXP_NAME --zone=${ZONE} --network=default --version=pytorch-1.11  --accelerator-type=v3-8
 ```

 If you get the error that there are no resources available, just keep trying until it works.
 That's the only solution I have currently.
+When it was really bad, I wrapped the above command in a while true loop that tries every minute.
+You don't have to pay close attention, if it succeeds once the other commands will error because the resource already exists.

 For saving/storing data, the best option seems a [cloud storage bucket](https://cloud.google.com/compute/docs/disks#gcsbuckets), with [explanation here](https://cloud.google.com/storage/docs/quickstart-gsutil#create).
 Create a bucket like this: